rcastino/my_rai_ut/README.md

-# Utilities and tools for the Digital Citizenship initiative
+# Utilities and tools for the Digital Citizenship initiative RAI Test

 This package provide some tools that are used across the projects of the Digital Citizenship initiative.